aaroexxt/CanvasScraper/readme.md

 Complete file downloader for Canvas (Instructure)!

-Originally by [Ben Javicente](https://github.com/benjavicente/canvas-file-downloader), essentially rewritten from scratch by Aaron Becker.
+Originally by [Ben Javicente](https://github.com/benjavicente/canvas-file-downloader), essentially rewritten from scratch by [Aaron Becker](https://github.com/aaroexxt).

-Written during senior year at MIT, since I want to save as many files as I can from the classes here.
+Written during senior year at MIT, since I want to save as many files as I can from the classes here (and relive the joy & pain of the last 4 years)

-Features:
+### Features:

 - Downloads all courses (or only the ones marked as favorites)
 - Can see everything you can see, i.e. every accessible assignment will be downloaded